gumdanx/fluffy-disco/README.md

 # WhatsApp Chat to Excel Converter for Tree Surveys

 ## Overview
-This project presents a tool for converting WhatsApp chat data into structured Excel files, specifically tailored for tree surveys.
-It focuses on organizing data about tree species, their height, and trunk measurements.
+This project provides a tool for converting WhatsApp chat data into structured Excel files, specifically tailored for tree surveys.
+It is designed to organize data about tree species, their heights, and trunk measurements.
+The entire project is contained in an IPython Notebook (ipynb), making it versatile and user-friendly.
+You can run it in various environments that support IPython notebooks, such as Google Colab, Anaconda, or Jupyter Notebook.
+This flexibility allows for easy execution and adaptation of the tool in different settings, catering to a wide range of user preferences and technical setups.

 ## How to Use
 1. **Create a WhatsApp Group:** For example, a group named "Medidas".